What is a Multilateral Convention (an MLI)?

 What is a Multilateral Convention (MLI)?

-The MLI stands for the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (BEPS).
+The MLI stands for the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (the Multilateral Instrument).

-BEPS is a thorny problem for most countries around the globe.
-Many BEPS strategies exploit the gaps in the tax rules made by different countries, including the abuse of bilateral tax treaties concluded between two countries.
+BEPS is a thorny problem for countries around the globe.
+Many BEPS strategies exploit the gaps and mismatches in the tax rules of different countries, including the abuse of bilateral tax treaties concluded between two countries.
 Therefore, addressing treaty abuse has been an important part of the BEPS project.

 The OECD/G20 initiated BEPS action plan makes recommendations that can only be implemented by putting through changes to the double tax treaties, including the following: